SlipHavoc/DCSAutoMate/README.md

 * Because the script is being run by an external program on its own clock, it will not work correctly if you do time accel in the game (unlike the built-in startup scripts, which work fine with time accel).
 Likewise, if you pause in the game, the program has no way to tell, and will continue sending commands.
 * DCSAutoMate will continue to send commands even if the script has failed somehow in the game (e.g. if you clicked something in the cockpit and changed the state, etc.).
 There is no condition-checking like the built-in startup scripts have.
 It's up to you to monitor the script as it runs.
 * If commands are sent too fast, sometimes they may not be caught by the game.
 So far, even in busy MP servers, 0.3 seconds between commands has been enough for me, but if you have a slower computer or more network lag or something, you may have to increase that time.
 Simply change the "dt = " value near the top of each script function.
+* A user reports that if you are running the Skatezilla DCS Updater Utility, DCSAutoMate may not be able to find the DCS window, and will not run.
+If DCS is run on its own as normal, that may allow DCSAutoMate to work correctly.
+I haven't confirmed this, but including it here in case other people run into this problem.

 # TODO, in no particular priority:
 * General code cleanup and refactoring.
 In particular, wrap the whole thing up in at least one class for neatness.